What if I can’t travel to SPU for New Student Advising?

 What are official transcripts?

 To be considered official, a transcript or score report must arrive at SPU in its original sealed envelope.
 It can be dropped off, but it must be unopened.
+Transcripts must come from the school or agency granting credit.
+This means we cannot transfer college-level credit from a high school transcript.
+So if you've completed Running Start or College in the High School credits, you'll need to request a transcript directly from the college providing credit.

 I need special assistance.
 How do I request accommodations?